Choosing your main DAW isn’t easy. Each one has a specific workflow that impacts your creativity and, ultimately, the quality of music you produce.

 The main selling point for Studio One has always been its ease of use without sacrificing the versatility and amount of features.
 Most of the actions are performed through drag & drop, and it has a very low learning curve.

 Since some of the developers involved in building Studio One were former Steinberg developers, you’ll have an easy time adapting if you’ve been a Cubase user.

-You also have the option of choosing the default keyboard shortcuts of all the major DAW’s, so you can immediately feel at home if you’re coming from a different background.
+You also can choose the default keyboard shortcuts of all the major DAWs, so you can immediately feel at home if you’re coming from a different background.

 Studio One Pros:

 - It comes included with Melodyne, that’s integrated with Studio One.